 ~Hello readers!
 My name is Lucas.
 Alongside Brita, I write content here on ‘Yes Tiger!’ !

 Similarly to many other idol fans, my exposure to Japanese idol culture started back in 2014 with 48G and Dempagumi Inc. After numerous failures at attempting to win 48G theatre performance lotteries, I found myself at PARMS in Akihabara, which is where my interest in underground idols began.
-In August of 2017, I moved to Nagoya, Japan for a university exchange program and am living here currently.
-I spend 95% of my free time at various lives and events around Nagoya and Gifu, and honestly, I couldn’t be happier!
-Idol culture is absolutely wonderful, and I hope to see it spread overseas too!
+In August of 2017, I moved to Nagoya, Japan for a university exchange program and lived there for a little over a year.
+I spent 95% of my time at various lives and events around Nagoya, Gifu, and Toyko, and got to experience a great number of different idols and idol events.
+So here I am… writing about idols.
+I hope you enjoy the content we have here on Yes Tiger!